litestar-org/polyfactory/docs/usage/2-dataclasses.md

-# Models and Dataclasses
+# Supported Models

 This library works with any class that inherits the pydantic `BaseModel` class, including `GenericModel` and classes from 3rd party libraries, and also with dataclasses - both those from the python standard library and pydantic's dataclasses.
+Finally, it also supports `TypedDict` classes.
 In fact, you can use them interchangeably as you like:

 ```python
 import dataclasses